 Other Solo 401(k) Cons:

-- Administration and reporting – unlike the SEP IRA which is not subject to annual IRS filings, annual reporting is required for Individual 401(k) plans through Form 5500 once the accumulated funds reach $250,000 in 2019
+- Administration and reporting – unlike the SEP IRA which is not subject to annual IRS filings, annual reporting is required for Individual 401(k) plans through Form 5500 once the accumulated funds reach $250,000

 - Inability to have employees – except for a spouse, Solo 401(k) plans do not allow any other employees of the business